FileEye/MediaProbe/SPECIFICATION.md

-# ImageInfo Specification
+# ImageProbe Specification

 Version 1.0.0

 @todo update

-This document describes ImageInfo implementation of the catalog of the EXIF components (IFDs and TAGs) it supports.
+This document describes ImageProbe implementation of the catalog of the EXIF components (IFDs and TAGs) it supports.

-This specification intends to help maintainers and contributors to correctly use the provided information for obtaining appropriate information from the ImageInfo library.
+This specification intends to help maintainers and contributors to correctly use the provided information for obtaining appropriate information from the ImageProbe library.
 Furthermore, it is the basis for discussions on evolving the project.

 ## EXIF information structure